mariellefoster/marf-books/README.md

 ## May '20
 (1 this month, 43 YTD)
 - Laurie J. Marks: Earth Logic
+- Alex Iantaffi and Meg-John Barker: How to Understand Your Gender

 ## Next
 - Rivers Solomon: The Deep